 What not to do: Some HE washer owners run a clean cycle only and neglect the other steps.
 You should try to clean your HE washing machine every 30 wash cycles, and follow all of the steps to make sure you are not allowing dirt and grime to accumulate in other parts of your machine.

 How to clean a self clean or smart washing machine

 Step 1: Clean the control panel with a damp cloth.

-Step 2: Clean the mesh filter of the water hose once or twice a year.
+Step 2: Does the water hose on your washing machine have a filter?
+If so, remember to clean it out once or twice a year.
 To do so, soak the filter in water until it is clean (make sure the threaded connector is also submerged).
 Then allow the filter to dry completely in a shaded area.